aglushkov/serega/README.md

 ### Plugin :camel_case

-By default when we add attribute like `attribute :first_name` this means:
+By default, when we add an attribute like `attribute :first_name` it means:

-- adding a `:first_name` key to resulted hash
+- adding a `:first_name` key to the resulting hash
 - adding a `#first_name` method call result as value

-But its often desired to response with *camelCased* keys.
+But it's often desired to respond with *camelCased* keys.
-By default this can be achieved by specifying attribute name and method directly for each attribute: `attribute :firstName, method: first_name`
+By default, this can be achieved by specifying the attribute name and method directly for each attribute: `attribute :firstName, method: first_name`

 This plugin transforms all attribute names automatically.
-We use simple regular expression to replace `_x` to `X` for the whole string.
+We use a simple regular expression to replace `_x` with `X` for the whole string.
-We make this transformation only once when attribute is defined.
+We make this transformation only once when the attribute is defined.

-You can provide your own callable transformation when defining plugin, for example `plugin :camel_case, transform: ->(name) { name.camelize }`
+You can provide custom transformation when adding the plugin, for example `plugin :camel_case, transform: ->(name) { name.camelize }`

-For any attribute camelCase-behavior can be skipped when `camel_case: false` attribute option provided.
+For any attribute camelCase-behavior can be skipped when the `camel_case: false` attribute option provided.

-This plugin transforms only attribute keys, without affecting `root`, `metadata`, `context_metadata` plugins keys.
+This plugin transforms only attribute keyz, without affecting the `root`, `metadata` and `context_metadata` plugins keys.

 If you wish to [select serialized fields](#selecting-fields), you should provide them camelCased.